Digby Island staff about 1915. Jack Bowerman on far right.

 Tee, W. Herbert (Bert) Bert appears as an operator in the 1911 census at Estevan Point.
 He immigrated from England in 1909 and joined the wireless service in the 1911-12 period.
 1912 Federal accounts paid him $65/month at Victoria.
 At Estevan he was making $840/year.
 He most likely was trained by the British Post Office.
 Bert was at Pachena when Hillier lost an eye due to an accident when starting an engine. (b.1886)

-war he returned to the Department of Marine and Fisheries where he was in charge of several
+returned to the Department of Marine and Fisheries where he was in charge

 Before moving to their new home in Victoria, Mr. and Mrs. Tee were honoured at a gathering of the radio clan in Regina and Saskatoon.